The Top Canadian Covered Call ETFs for Boosted Income

 There are way too many covered call ETFs here in Canada to ever have a definitive list of the top options.
 But it should at least help you begin your research into a prospect that works for you or presents some info to get your feet wet if you are just learning how to buy stocks.

 You’ll also notice that through the majority of this article, there is a common theme.
-BMO has a stranglehold on the covered call ETF market here in Canada.
+BMO and Hamilton have a stranglehold on the covered call ETF market here in Canada.
 Most of their funds have the most significant AUM and trading volume and are among the best managed.

 Are you really into income ETFs?
 Don’t miss the best high-yielding ETFs in Canada.